Online Group Research Seminar

 During the program, students will be introduced to necessary information, concepts, or theories about a particular topic they would need to comprehend before doing any research.
 At the same time, students will be introduced to the language of research, ethical principles, and challenges, the elements of the research process, fundamentals of different research methods.
 After students achieve sufficient knowledge, they will then start on their group projects, learning by practicing.
 By the end of the program, students are expected to develop not only knowledge and understanding about a specific topic, but also research skills in general.

 How will students learn?

 Most Group Research Programs are taught online, using Zoom conferencing software, over 7 weeks by a team closely together.
-During the programs, GEC students will experience the teaching style of Western classrooms and develop reasonably close contact with professors, mentors and teaching assistants (TAs).
+During the programs, GEC students will experience the teaching style of Western classrooms and develop reasonably close contact with professors, mentors, and teaching assistants (TAs).
 Class meets twice a week for 1.5-2 hour sessions, one lecture or presentation session by a Professor and one discussion/research session run by a course Mentor.
-Also, each program is assigned a Teaching Assistant (TA) who hold office hours every week during when they can help students with language and/or content-based problems.
+Also, each program is assigned a Teaching Assistant (TA) who holds office hours every week when they can help students with language and/or content-based problems.

 Project-Based Learning (PBL) is used in every GEC Group Research Program.
 Every program has a significant hands-on component where students work on research projects in groups closely related to the subject they are studying.
-Research project will vary by program.
+Research projects will vary by program.
 In some cases, problem sets can count as research.
 In other cases, students may work from databases to analyze complex data sets.
 Other courses may have fieldwork projects where students do observations or detailed interviews.
 In other cases, research may be library research exploring a program topic in detail.